dynamicwebpaige/azure-workshop/books_we_love.md

 # Books We Love

-A collection of beloved textbooks, as nominated by the Twitter community on September 16th, 2017.
+A collection of beloved textbooks, [as nominated by the Twitter community on September 16th, 2017](https://twitter.com/DynamicWebPaige/status/909095421321998337).
 Ever-growing, parsed by subject, and in no order of preference or impact.
 Nominators indicated by *src*, and year refers to the edition in the linked example.

+Happy reading, folks. :)

 ### Computer Science

 * [Pattern Recognition and Machine Learning](https://www.amazon.com/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738) by Bishop.
 2011.